-Section 1: Leaves of absence without pay may be granted to employees for such purposes and for such periods of time as may be authorized by the City.
+Section 1: Leaves of absence without pay may be granted to employees who have exhausted their vacation, personal and compensatory leave banks, for such purposes and for such periods of time as may be authorized by the City.
 The City agrees to notify the Union of any such leaves granted.
+Leaves of absence are granted in thirty (30) day increments.
+Any leave requested for greater than thirty (30) days will be reviewed prior to approval.

-Section 2: An employee who is absent from work without authorization shall be considered absent without leave and shall receive no compensation for the period of absence.
-In the event the unauthorized absence exceeds three (3) days, the employee automatically terminates his/her employment.
+Section 2: An employee absent from work without authorization shall be considered absent without leave and shall receive no compensation for the period of absence.
+If the unauthorized absence exceeds three (3) days, the employee automatically terminates his/her employment.
 Section 3: The following violations of leave provisions shall be cause for discharge under the terms of this Agreement: